Federal HST VS Hydra-Shok

 This knowledge will help you save money as you purchase the correct ammunition for your intended purposes.
-Most importantly, we will ensure that you purchase the correct type of ammunition for self-defense, which could very well spell the difference between life and death if you are ever forced to draw your firearm.
+Most importantly, we will ensure that you purchase the correct type of ammunition for self-defense.
+This could very well spell the difference between life and death if ever forced to draw your firearm.

 Before we explain the difference between Hollow Point VS FMJ, let’s start with the most basic type of bullet.

-The earliest bullets were made entirely of solid lead.
-Lead is an ideal metal for bullets for two reasons.
-It is (A) inexpensive, and (B) very dense.
-This enables the bullet to retain the momentum it needs to hug a flat trajectory as well as strike its target with a lot of energy.
+The earliest bullets made were entirely of solid lead.
+Lead is an ideal metal for bullets because of two reasons.
+It is inexpensive and very dense.
+This enables the bullet to retain the momentum it needs to hug a flat trajectory.
+It also helps it strike its target with a lot of energy.

-The LRN is commonly used in revolvers and certain rifles such as lever-action.
+A common use for the LRN is in revolvers and certain rifles, such as lever-action.
 It is fundamentally the same bullet used during the Civil War.
-(Musket balls were commonly used before then, but nowadays the smooth, round lead projectiles are only used by historic firearm enthusiasts).
+Musket balls were commonly used before then.
+Nowadays, the smooth, round lead projectiles are only used by historic firearm enthusiasts.

 Its lack of any copper makes the LRN the most affordable type of projectile.
-Because the LRN lacks a hard metal exterior, it is also likely to deform as it penetrates soft tissue.
+The LRN lacks a hard metal exterior.
+It is likely to deform as it penetrates soft tissue.
 This will produce a wider wound channel than the LRN’s original diameter alone could account for.
-If the bullet is a hollow point (HP) it will be able to expand even wider, but let’s not get ahead of ourselves.
+If the bullet is a hollow point (HP) it will be able to expand even wider.
+But, let’s not get ahead of ourselves.

 You can learn a lot more about them in our lead round nose bullet guide here.

 With the rise of automatic firearms, there also came a demand for harder bullets.
-Relatively soft lead bullets like the LRN can easily get dented and stuck while they are fed into an automatic (or semi-automatic) firearm’s chamber, which makes the firearm inoperable until it can be manually cleared.
-(This is not something you want to deal with while the other side’s army is shooting at you.)
+Relatively soft lead bullets, like the LRN can easily get dented and stuck while they are fed into an automatic or semi-automatic firearm’s chamber.
+This makes the firearm inoperable until it can be manually cleared.
+This is not something you want to deal with while the other side’s army is shooting at you.

 In 1882, a Swiss colonel named Eduard Rubin came up with a clever idea.
 He covered the lead bullet in harder metal.
 This idea would save on production costs and retain the density a bullet needs to remain effective.
 He realized he could still make it mostly out of lead, while simultaneously hardening the bullet for improved functionality in self-loading firearms.
-Today’s FMJ bullets typically have copper or copper-alloy jackets, although bimetal jackets that are predominantly made of steel are commonly manufactured in Russia.
+Today’s FMJ bullets typically have copper or copper-alloy jackets.
+Manufacturing of bimetal jackets, predominantly made of steel, commonly take place in Russia.

 As an added benefit, the FMJ’s hard metal jacket prevents lead residue from accumulating in a barrel’s rifling.
 This keeps the firearm more accurate in between cleanings.

 As a civilian, you should typically only use FMJ ammo when you are shooting things that are not alive.
 It offers ballistic performance comparable to a bullet that is optimized for self-defense.
-However, its simple design means you will not have to pay extra for unnecessary terminal expansion (and the years of engineering research that accompany sophisticated projectiles.)
+However, its simple design means you will not have to pay extra for unnecessary terminal expansion.
+Or the years of engineering research that accompany sophisticated projectiles.

-The HP is the basic self-defense bullet, but you will also commonly find it on small hunting cartridges such as the 22 LR.
+The HP is the basic self-defense bullet.
+You will also commonly find it on small hunting cartridges, such as the 22 LR.

 True to its name, the HP bullet features a hollow point nose cavity.
-When the HP meets resistance from soft tissue, that resistance will fill its nose cavity and subsequently force the bullet to open up outward – the process we call “terminal expansion.”
+When the HP meets resistance from soft tissue, that resistance will fill its nose cavity.
+Subsequently forcing the bullet to open up outward.
+We call this “terminal expansion.”

-Commit this memory: If your handgun has a magazine and you would ever fire it in self-defense, then you need ammo with JHP bullets.
+Commit this to memory.
+If your handgun has a magazine and you would ever fire it in self-defense, then you need ammo with JHP bullets.

-Do note that many people including cops prefer exclusively training with the same ammo they’d use for personal protection.
-This is because every cartridge offers slightly different recoil, point of aim, and ballistic performance, and they wish to become as familiar as possible with their all-important self-defense ammo.
+Do note that many people, including cops prefer exclusively training with the same ammo they’d use for personal protection.
+This is because every cartridge offers slightly different recoil, point of aim, and ballistic performance.
+Also, they wish to become as familiar as possible with their all-important self-defense ammo.
 It’s a good theory, if not expensive in practice.

 The BTHP is specifically designed for accuracy and not terminal expansion.
 It is only found in rifle cartridges.
 This is because its accuracy-enhancing features would not offer an advantage over the relatively short distances handguns are able to cover.
 It’s a good example of ammo that serves a dual purpose.

-The important thing to know is that it’s a match-grade bullet, designed for accuracy.
-The bullet itself is teardrop-shaped.
+The important thing to know is that it’s a match-grade bullet.
+Designed for accuracy.
+The bullet is in the shape of a teardrop.
 This design gives it a lower drag coefficient, producing less turbulence as it spins.

 We won’t dive too deep into how the BTHP works.
-We’re only including it because we want to emphasize that – despite technically having a nose cavity – the BTHP will not expand as it penetrates soft tissue (with some exceptions).
-Its terminal performance is thus inadequate for deer hunting.
-It’s really only used to neutralize bipedal threats by military snipers.
+We do want to emphasize that despite technically having a nose cavity, the BTHP will not expand as it penetrates soft tissue.
+Though, there are some exceptions, which we’ll cover in another article.
+Basically, its terminal performance is inadequate for deer hunting.
+Its most common function is to neutralize bipedal threats by military snipers.